maltandmash/custom-mc-managed-component-mixpanel/README.md

 ### List of properties to delete `string`

-`unsetList` is a comma separated list of properties to delete.
+`unsetList` is a comma-separated list of properties to delete.
+Whitespace is trimmed, so `email, first_name, last_name` is valid.
 It must be provided with Delete user properties or Delete group properties events.
 [Learn more](https://developer.mixpanel.com/reference/group-set-property)

 ### Ignore alias `boolean`